 There are four basic styles of sonar views available: a full-screen view, a split-screen view that combines two or more views, a split-zoom view, and a split-frequency view that displays two different frequencies.
 You can customize the settings for each view in the screen.
 For example, if you are viewing the split-frequency view, you can separately adjust the gain for each frequency.

-If you do not see an arrangement of sonar views to suit your needs, you can create a custom combination screen (Creating a New Combination Page, page 13).
-You can also add sonar views to SmartMode layouts (Adding a SmartMode Layout, page 13).
+If you do not see an arrangement of sonar views to suit your needs, you can create a custom combination screen (Creating a New Combination Page, page 9).

 Stopping the Transmission of Sonar Signals